-In 2007 I relocated to Guatemala City, Guatemala with my wife.
-I spent time drawing, painting, reading, visiting museums and exploring Central America; frequenting airports on trips to Canada for art exhibitions and deliveries.
-Guatemala City re-ignited my interest in the urban landscape.
-Marvelling at towering billboards lining city streets, I began producing a body of urban landscape paintings with the billboards as my subject.
+In 2007, my wife and I decided to seek adventure and relocated to Guatemala City, where I spent my time drawing, painting, reading, and visiting museums.
+I was fascinated by the towering billboards lining the city streets, and I began creating a body of urban landscape paintings that featured the billboards as my subject.
 I replaced advertising with words of encouragement, hope, and social commentary.